How to Get Rid of Chapped Lips

 Relieve dry, flaky lips and ensure they're silky soft all year round with these five tips.

-Strong winds or extreme weather conditions can cause dry or even severely chapped lips.
+The cold winter months can make you want to curl up under a blanket and stay warm indoors – but sometimes hiding from the elements isn’t an option!
+One reason why it’s nice to stay cozy inside is to protect our body from extreme weather conditions.
+Strong winds or cold, dry air can cause dry or even severely chapped lips.
 When lips lose moisture, they dry out and become very tight, eventually cracking and becoming sore.

 How to Deal with Chapped Lips

 Licking dry lips and coating them with a layer of saliva may seem like a quick relief, but it’s not helping your lips or keeping them moist.
-Many people think licking their lips is a good way to moisturise them, but as the saliva evaporates, your lips will just be dryer than they were before.
-Stop licking, and instead find a good lip balm.
+Many people think licking their lips is a good way to moisturize them, but as the saliva evaporates, your lips will just be dryer than they were before.
+Stop licking, and instead find a good lip balm .

 Again, it’s very tempting to pick those little flakes of skin off your lips with your fingers, but remember that constantly touching your face with your fingers is a sure-fire way to transfer germs and bacteria.
 Unless you want to be dealing with chapped lips and, potentially, an infection at the same time, keep your fingers away – only use them to apply a lip balm or petroleum jelly to your lips.